tunlinphyo/gasp-portfolio/README.md

 # Portfolio

-A creative and interactive portfolio site I built myself, showcasing my personal work and frontend design skills using GSAP, with a focus on accessibility.
+A creative and interactive portfolio site showcasing personal work and frontend design skills using GSAP, thoughtfully built with accessibility in mind to ensure a smooth and inclusive experience for all users.

 ---